r3k4t/fbcrack4.0/README.md

 # ERROR

-+ A fbcrack4.0 program can not work because facebook login is protected by firewall.
++ A fbcrack4.0 program can not work because facebook login page is protected by firewall.

 ### Facebook Firewall Detection ! ###